Table of Contents[Hide][Show]

 - Apple cider vinegar is also a wonderful accoutrement to your kitchen.
 It’s great at balancing your PH levels and is simple to splash on your salad for an extra probiotic boost.

 - Keeping lemons in your fridge is a great detox tip too.
-A few slices added to hot h30 in morning is a pleasant way to stimulate the liver and flush out toxins.
+A few slices added to a glass of water in morning is a pleasant way to stimulate the liver and flush out toxins.

 - Come snack time, apples are a delicious way to cleanse the colon as they are filled with pectin, which is a type of soluble fiber that binds to fatty substances in the digestive tract as well as the toxins.
 Avocados are surprisingly fibrous and contain large amounts of magnesium (which will loosen muscles) and potassium (which will help flush out toxins!).

 One way to get a greater volume of vegetables in your diet is by consuming homemade soup.
 Juicing and smoothies is another, or, just pile up a big leafy bowl and add some yummy fats like avocado.

 You are what you absorb.
 Eating the healthiest diet on the planet will only benefit you if you can absorb the nutrients.
 Having your steak dinner ferment in your gut can create lots of problems with acid reflux, leaky gut, and could create a bacterial overgrowth downstream.

 Getting proper enzymes will allow your food to break down to the proper size to be assimilated in the body.
-Many people lack the proper enzymes to break their food down.
 Ever feel like you have just eaten a brick and feeling literally sick to your stomach?
 You may be lacking the proper enzymes.